Peder Møller (violinist)

 Peder Christensen Møller (28 February 1877 – 1 July 1940) was an early twentieth century Danish violinist and music teacher.
 He is buried in Ordrup Cemetery.

 Violin Playing

-Peder Møller inspired and premiered Carl Nielsen's violin concerto on the 28th of February 1912, Møller's birthday, along with Nielsen's 3rd symphony.
+Peder Møller inspired and premiered Carl Nielsen's violin concerto on 28 February 1912, Møller's birthday, along with Nielsen's 3rd symphony.
 He also performed the solo in Oslo, Stockholm, Paris, Berlin, and other locations.
 His dazzling technique helped establish the solo a place in the repertoire.

 He also appeared as a chamber musician in the Agnes Adler trio with Agnes Adler (piano) and Louis Jensen (cello).

 Teaching

 Peder Møller was employed in the Royal Danish Orchestra in 1910, before which he lived in Paris for 15 years.

 He was also employed as a teacher at the Royal Danish Academy of Music where he taught violin to the Danish composer Knudåge Riisager, whose first composition, the String Quartet No. 1, was given its first performance by the Peder Møller Quartet in 1919.